gyalpodongo/EPN_robotics/README.md

 # Equivariant Point Network (EPN) for Robotics

-This repository contains a revamped version of the code (in PyTorch) for [Equivariant Point Network for 3D Point Cloud Analysis](https://arxiv.org/abs/2103.14147)  (CVPR'2021) by Haiwei Chen, [Shichen Liu](https://shichenliu.github.io/), [Weikai Chen](http://chenweikai.github.io/) and [Hao Li](http://www.hao-li.com/Hao_Li/Hao_Li_-_about_me.html).
+This repository contains a revamped version of the code (in PyTorch) for [Equivariant Point Network for 3D Point Cloud Analysis](https://arxiv.org/abs/2103.14147).
 The code here has been adapted for modern dependencies, reduced to just the classification model and tested with the YCB robotics dataset.

 Another big inspiration for this project comes from [3DSGrasp]("https://github.com/NunoDuarte/3DSGrasp") due to how attention can be key in robostic grasping methods.

-We thank the authors of both papers for their massive help with this project.
+We thank the authors of both projects for their guidance with this project.

 ## Contents